Reviewing Coca-Cola Amatil (CCLAY) & The Competition

 Profitability

-This table compares Coca-Cola Amatil and its competitors’ net margins, return on equity and return on assets.
+This table compares Coca-Cola Amatil and its peers’ net margins, return on equity and return on assets.

 |Net Margins